flashbackzoo/notes-measuring-ux/README.md

 The most common way to analyze ordinal data is "40% of users rate the site a excellent, 30% rate it good, 20% rate it fair, and 10% rate it poor".

-The relative distances between each point is not meaningful i.e. The design ranked 1st is not twice as good as the design ranked 2nd.
+The relative distances between each point is not meaningful i.e. The design ranked 1st is not *twice as good* as the design ranked 2nd.

 ### Interval

-A scale between to endpoints, where the distance between each endpoint is meaningful.
+A scale between two endpoints, where the distance between each endpoint is meaningful.
+For example - a scale from *cold* to *hot*.
 Also see System Usability Scale (SUS).

 ### Ratio

 A scale between two endpoints, where the distance between each endpoint is meaningful, and one endpoint is absolute zero.
 Time is an example of how ratio data can be used in UX.
 Zero seconds left means a user has no time left to complete a task.

-Ratio data can be used to say 'on average, users complete the task twice as fast, using design 2'.
+Ratio data can be used to say "on average, users complete the task twice as fast, using design 2".

 ## Descriptive statistics

 Describes the data without saying anything about the larger population.
-Usually measures of central tendency.
+Usually [measures of central tendency](#measures-of-central-tendency).

 ### Measures of central tendency

 Central tendency is a single number representative of a set of numbers.
-Usually [mean](#mean), [median](#median), or [mode](#mode).
+Usually a [mean](#mean), [median](#median), or [mode](#mode).

 #### Mean

-Also know as the average.
-Sum of all values divided by the number of values.
+Also know as the *average*.
+The mean is a sum of all values, divided by the number of values.

 #### Median

-The middle number if you put them in order.
+The middle number if you put the data in order.
 If there is no middle number, it's half way between the two middle numbers.
 Sometimes the [mean](#mean) can be skewed by large outlying values, this is where the median can be useful.

 #### Mode